snikol03/Markov-Chain-Project/README.md

 After the download and installation you can run the program with the terminal or the command line.

+#### NOTE:
+The .pl file you would like to execute should be in the same folder with the project.pm file.

 ## Running the tests

 To execute this project run the following command in the terminal depending on the perpose you want.